-How to Take Temperature, Pulse, Respiration, | and Blood Pressure
+How to Take Temperature, Pulse, Respiration, and Blood Pressure

 When a person is sick or has a health problem, their basic physical signs may change.
-The next few pages tell how to measure these signs to know if a person has a problem.
+This section tells how to measure these signs to know if a person has a problem.